This post may contain affiliate links. Please read my disclosure policy.

 - ½ - 1 cup extra Vegan BBQ Sauce

-- Add 1 tablespoon of olive oil to a large pan over medium-high heat.
+- Add 1 teaspoon of olive oil to a large pan over medium-high heat.
 Add chopped onions and mushrooms.
 Cook until vegetables are fully translucent.
 Once cooked turn off the heat and set aside.

 - Take half your lentils and add to a food processor along with your cooked mushrooms and onions.
 Process until just combined.
 The mixture will be wet and sticky.
 It should hold and bind together without a problem.